- Cancer Information

 Physical side effects and emotions

-The physical and emotional effects of cancer and cancer treatment can interact with each other.
-Let your team know if you have any new or ongoing side effects.
+The physical and emotional effects of cancer and its treatment can influence each other.
+Let your treatment team know if you have any new or ongoing side effects.

 For more on this, see Fertility and cancer.